► The new 2021 Range Rover dossier

 ► Artist’s impressions news on Mk5 Rangie

-CAR magazine has pieced together a scoop dossier on the new 2021 Range Rover - the range-topping luxury SUV that arguably defines the sector it created half a century ago.
+We've got pictures of the all-new 2021 Range Rover testing – the next-generation of the luxury SUV that arguably defines the sector it created half a century ago.
 Where once the imperious British 4x4 had it all to itself, there are now numerous - mainly German - rivals snapping at its heels, so the new, fifth-generation car represents an important moment in Land Rover’s product planning.

 Land Rover understands better than most that it’s love at first sight that really matters.
 Good news, then, that even when clad in a swirly camo wrap the new Rangie Mk5 impresses with its self-confident stance and classy, restrained proportions.
 It is less extrovert than Velar, but just as elegant.